joanpablo/reactive_forms/README.md

 final form = FromGroup({
   'name': FormControl(validators: [Validators.required]),
   'email': FormControl(validators: [Validators.required, Validators.email]),
-  'password': FormControl(validators: [Validators.required, Validators.minLenght(8)]),
+  'password': FormControl(validators: [Validators.required, Validators.minLength(8)]),
   'passwordConfirmation': FormControl(validators: [Validators.required]),
 }, validators: [_mustMatch('password', 'passwordConfirmation')]);
 ```
-> Notice the use of *Validators.**minLenght(8)***
+> Notice the use of *Validators.**minLength(8)***

-In the previous code we have added two more fields to the form: *password* and *passwordConfirmation*, boths fields are required and the password must be at least 8 charactares lenght.
+In the previous code we have added two more fields to the form: *password* and *passwordConfirmation*, both fields are required and the password must be at least 8 characters length.

 However the most important thing here is that we have attached a **validator** to the **FormGroup**.
 This validator is a custom validator and the implementation follows as: